-- Many fruits can be a problem on the ketgoenic diet due to high sugar and net carb content, but there are some exceptions.
+- Many fruits can be a problem on the ketogenic diet due to high sugar and net carb content, but there are some exceptions.

-Many fruits contain high amounts of sugar.
+One of the most surprising rules about the keto diet is that fruit should be limited, and consumed mostly as a treat.
+While fruits do have many vitamins and minerals, many fruits contain high amounts of sugar which is why they’re naturally sweet.
 These sweet, high sugar fruits include bananas, grapes, cherries, watermelon, peaches, apples, and can cause you to fall out of ketosis.

 Half an avocado contains approximately 112 calories, 10 grams of fat, 6 grams of carbs, and 5 grams of fiber, which means that an avocado’s net carbs is only 1 gram for half of the fruit.